Minimum wage might be doable if you live with your parents or a romantic partner. But on your own, it’s really tough — be prepared to make sacrifices.

 The highest minimum wage in the country, $14, just so happens to be in the most expensive city in the U.S. San Francisco.
 Even though it’s nearly double the federal rate, it requires lots of sacrifices, starting with your living arrangements.

-If you’re not living with your parents or a romantic partner, all you’ll be able to afford is a room you share with your roommates — if it’s not two or more of you in bedroom, you might be the one who crashes on a sofabed in the living room.
+If you’re not living with your parents or a romantic partner, all you’ll be able to afford is a room you share with your roommates — if it’s not two or more of you in a bedroom, you might be the one who crashes on a sofabed in the living room.

 The average pay needed to afford your own bedroom in San Francisco is $28 an hour, according to the National Low Income Housing Coalition’s latest annual survey on the unaffordability of housing.